jaw3l/Substrate-Hands-on-Projects/project_08/README.md

 cargo contract instantiate --constructor new --args "false" --suri //Alice --salt $(date +%s)
 ```

-![IMPORTANT]
+> [!IMPORTANT]
-If you get an error like `Failed to find any contract artifacts in target directory.`, try running `cargo contract build --release` and then try deploying the smart contract again.
+> If you get an error like `Failed to find any contract artifacts in target directory.`, try running `cargo contract build --release` and then try deploying the smart contract again.

 We should see the following output: